Kpasato/Locker-Locking-System/README.md

 If correct, the relay powers the actuator to unlock the locker.

-The OLED display provides feedback (“Access Granted” / “Access Denied”).
+The OLED display provides feedback (“Access Granted” , “Access Denied”, etc.).

 A manual key mechanism provides backup access if electronics fail.